 Vivian Glyck is the founder of Just Like My Child Foundation that she started following the birth of her son, Zak.
 Having experienced the love of a mother for her child, Vivian woke up to the value of every human life.
 After learning about the horrific numbers of children dying from malaria and orphaned by the AIDS epidemic, Vivian realized she had to make a difference.

 Vivian was honored with the Women of Peace award by Woman’s Peace Power Foundation.
 She has also been selected as “One of 50 People to Watch” in San Diego Magazine and was featured in MORE Magazine for her work in Uganda.
 An author and successful marketing director for Deepak Chopra, Dean Ornish, Jon Kabat-Zinn, and others, Vivian Glyck, a native New Yorker, currently lives in San Diego with her husband and son.
 Read a message from Vivian and the story of JLMC.

-A California native, Shawn was born and raised in Santa Barbara and is an alumni of UCSB and has an MBA from Saïd Business School at the University of Oxford.
+A California native, Shawn was born and raised in Santa Barbara.
+She is an alumni of UCSB and has an MBA from Saïd Business School at the University of Oxford.
 She holds a certificate in fundraising from UCLA and has more than 30 years of leadership experience in the non-profit sector.
 Shawn brought her passion for women and girls to JLMC after serving as the Executive Director for the International Folk Art Alliance in Santa Fe, New Mexico.
 Prior to her time in Santa Fe, Shawn spent eight years working with Project Concern International (PCI), a leading health and development organization based in San Diego.